packetghostyt/packetghostyt/vpn-review.md

 All reviews are documented and open to public scrutiny.
 Methodological integrity is our top priority.

----
+Got it.
+Here's a rewritten version in **Markdown** that makes it clear **you never accept affiliate links—now or in the future**:

-## Affiliate Program Policy
+## Review Ethics Policy

-We maintain **strict ethical standards** for affiliate relationships.
-Affiliate links are only used for VPNs that meet the following **non-negotiable criteria**:
+We maintain **strict ethical standards** for all VPN reviews.
+We do **not accept affiliate links**, sponsorships, or any form of compensation from VPN providers—ever.

+Our review criteria are based on the following **non-negotiable principles**:

 1. **No Ownership or Investment in Review Sites**
-   The VPN provider must **not own**, fund, or hold any stake in any VPN review website or media outlet that evaluates VPNs.
+   The VPN provider must **not own**, fund, or hold any stake in any VPN review website or media outlet.

 2. **No Influence on Reviews**
-   The VPN provider must **not pressure**, manipulate, or restrict how we review or rank them.
+   The VPN provider must **not pressure**, manipulate, or influence how we review, rank, or present their service.

-Any partnership must align with our values of **independence and transparency**.
-If a VPN fails to meet these standards, we will not engage in an affiliate relationship—regardless of compensation.

-PacketGhost started with zero affiliate links because we wanted to prove something: honest, data-driven VPN reviews can exist without selling out.
-But the reality is, most of the top VPN channels are either owned outright, financially backed, or quietly sponsored by the very VPNs they’re reviewing.
-That’s the core problem—one we refuse to be part of.
+We believe that true privacy advocacy and unbiased reviews cannot coexist with financial ties to the products being reviewed.
+Most of the top VPN review channels are owned, sponsored, or quietly influenced by the very companies they cover.
+That’s a conflict of interest we reject outright.

-Over time, it became clear that without any funding, we couldn’t keep the project going.
-So we made a shift—but on our terms.
-We now allow affiliate links only for VPNs that meet strict standards: no ownership or investments in review platforms, no control over our content, and no shady backroom deals.

-Let it be clear—we will never promote or partner with any VPN that owns, invests in, or controls a review outlet.
-Period.

-Our original no-affiliate stance helped us build trust, especially on Reddit, but even there, mods censored discussions and limited reach on honest discussions.
-In the end, ethical funding wasn’t just a pivot—it was a way to survive without ever compromising the mission.

----
+PacketGhost was created to be different.
+From day one, we chose not to monetize through affiliate links so that our reviews would remain 100% independent, honest, and data-driven.
+That decision wasn’t just a stance—it’s the foundation of what we do.

+We fund this project ourselves, with no external money, so we can speak freely and critically—without fear of losing income, access, or favor.

+Let it be clear:
+We will **never** accept affiliate commissions.
+We will **never** take money from the companies we review.
+We will **never** compromise our integrity for profit.

+Our mission is transparency.
+Our loyalty is to the user.
+And that will never be for sale.

+Let me know if you'd like to add a line about how readers can support the project (e.g. via donations, GitHub Sponsors, etc.) without compromising ethics.

 ## Contributing